 MACI® should not be used if you:

-- Are allergic to antibiotics such as gentamicin, or materials that come from cow, pig, or ox
+- Are allergic to any known antibiotics, or materials that come from cow, pig, or ox

 - Have severe osteoarthritis of the knee, other severe inflammatory conditions, infections in the bone joint and other surrounding tissue, or blood clotting conditions